 The programmes of study in the National Curriculum form the content of the school curriculum for mathematics and the activities, which children undertake are planned from these.
-Each objective is broken down into small steps to support the build-up of skills.
 This helps ensure there is an appropriate pace, progression and coverage of the subject.
 The coverage is reviewed continually by class teachers and planning is adjusted accordingly to ensure appropriate coverage of all mathematical strands.